Story

 Arthur, after being diagnosed with Spinal Muscular Atrophy (SMA) at 5 months old, was the first baby in the UK to receive the most expensive drug in the world, Zolgensma.
 This gene therapy for SMA is designed to replace the missing gene that causes him to lose the use of his muscles.
 He has made great progress and continues to make his family and friends proud every day with his determination to get stronger.

-Arthur will be two in December and is working really hard at mastering his head control.
-He loves watching Peppa Pig and enjoys seeing the world from an upright position in his chair, interacting with his sister Nancy and his cousins.
+Arthur will be six in December and is working really hard at mastering his head control.
+He loves watching Peppa Pig and all things Disney!
+Arthur enjoys seeing the world from an upright position in his chair, interacting with his sisters Nancy and Reenie and his cousins too.

 Our original fundraiser was beyond anything we imagined, and it meant that Reece was able to support Rosie during the many months of hospital stays that Arthur had to endure, as he was unable to work.
 It has helped fund accommodation and flights for Arthur's clinical trial in Italy.
 Arthur now has a specialist car seat that supports his head, and the fundraiser also paid for 1-on-1 physio at home, alongside electro-therapy to help stimulate his muscles.